CitrineInformatics/gemd-docs/docs/specification/attribute-templates.md

 Real bounds can validate distributions over the real numbers.

+As a general principle, distributions do not need to be zero for all points outside the associated real bounds.
+This is because common distributions such as a Gaussian are greater than zero everywhere, and would therefore always be invalid.
+If a [Real Value](../value-types#real-values) is allowed to be non-zero outside the associated bounds, the conditions for validation are documented in the description of that type.

 Field name      | Value type | Description
 ----------------|------------|------------
 `type`          | String | always `real_bounds`